miggyymasa/viewqwest-tech-exam/README.md

-# technical-exam
+# ViewQwest Technical Xxam
-Repository for technical exam
+Repository for technical exam for web developers

+### Instruction
+Clone this repository to your own github account and develop a software as per requirements stated below.
+Once your done send an invite to collaborate at **ian.labao@viewqwest.com**

 ### General Requirement:
 Create a simple portal the allow end users to key in basic information and allow them to review it and make changes before saving the information to your database.